SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 Features
 --------

-This plugin counts on several different dissectors:
+This plugin counts on several dissectors:

 - SAP NI Protocol dissector

     This is the dissector for SAP's Network Interface (NI) protocol.
-The dissector handles the reassemble of fragmented TCP packets and identifies keep-alive messages (`PING`/`PONG`).
+The dissector handles reassembling of fragmented TCP packets and identifies keep-alive messages (`PING`/`PONG`).
 It also calls the respective sub-dissector according to the port being used.